GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

 ## Summary of non-uniform sampling strategies.

-Although non-uniform sampling of magnitude-bins can be useful, the improvements tend to be modest.
+Although non-uniform sampling of magnitude-bins can be useful, in the authors experience the improvements tend to be modest (compared with other techniques shown below).

-By concentrating sampling at higher magnitudes we sample larger max-stage scenarios more often, as compared with the previous approach.
-However the effect is not particularly strong, and the following statistics show there are still many scenarios with low max-stage values.
+Because there is more sampling at higher magnitudes, the techniques sample larger max-stage scenarios more often, as compared with the previous approach.
+However the effect is not particularly strong -- many scenarios with small `event_peak_stage` values are sampled, although in hazard applications these scenarios are not so likely to be of interest.

 ```r
 # Ad-hoc choice of non-uniform sampling